Lake Placid Dining: 7 reasons to forget your lunchbox

 Sunday, I admit, WAS planned.
 I met a friend at Desperados as a prelude to attending a Lake Placid Sinfonietta concert.
 Despos, as we call it, is a local favorite.
 The cuisine is dubbed MexiQuinn ("Mexican food with an Irish twist"), in reference to the owner and my friend Andrew Quinn.
 One cannot go wrong if you order a margarita and the quesadilla special of the day!Monday, I was in a hurry to leave the house because my day was going to be bisected with a mid-day meeting.
 As it happened, the meeting turned into lunch at the Big Mountain Deli and Creperie, which is an AWESOME sandwich (among other things) shop.
 When you walk into their Main Street Lake Placid location, there's a huge menu on the wall with 46 sandwich options, all named after one of the 46 Adirondack High Peaks.
 I usually opt for #1, the Marcy (it's the tallest, after all).
 The Marcy is roast turkey, cranberry horseradish sauce, cheddar, apple and cracked pepper mayo.
 My second choice is #10: Gothics, which is roast beef, caramelized onion, blue cheese and horseradish mayo on your choice of bread.
 Always good!
 We sat at one of the sidewalk tables, allowing us to catch sight of a puppy on a shopping outing.

-Tuesday, my coworker and I decided to try the Arena Bar and Grill - a new one for me.
+Tuesday, my coworker and I decided to try the Arena Bar and Grill - a new one for me (editor's note: Arena Bar and Grill is now closed).
 It's right across the street from the Visitors Bureau office, so you'd think I'd have tried it before.
 We sat outside on a perfectly sunny day, watching the Main Street traffic and pedestrians go by.
 A light lunch, I ordered a club sandwich with sweet potato fries, and my colleague ordered a salad.
 Both dishes were great - the fries were just the right amount of crispy!
 I look forward to going back to sample some of the other fare on the menu.Wednesday was another day when at about 1:30 p.m., my growling stomach forced me away from my desk and out into the Adirondack summer sun to search for lunch.
 I wandered down the street once again when the tempting aroma of pizza drew me inside Bazzi's door.
 They serve a number of pasta and other dishes including delectable slices of New York Style pizza.
 I had two slices of sausage and pepperoni.
 SO good, that pizza positively affected my spirits and creativity for the rest of the day.

 Thursday, I headed to one of our office favorites: the Adirondack Corner Store.
 I like to fill out my order form for my sandwich - meat, veggies, condiment, bread.
 It's a test I know I can pass.
 It's a store, so I usually grab some chips (for my coworkers, of course) an iced tea and bring it all back to the office.